HenrikMoe/Service-Infrastructure/README.md

 - **Culture Information Automated**
   - **Culture Intelligence Raising Societal Positive Conscious Congruence:** Elevates societal consiousness with cultural information based on where user's lack cultural information.
     - **Standard:** GFD Propoganda

-- **Retard Global**
-  - **Retarded APR, Box Office, 7 Star Token Projects:** Positivity based token project exploiting the ideology of fear of missing out (FOMO) and giving people something to do when the economy is completely perfect.
-    - **Standard:** GFD Propoganda, GFD SEM, GFD Art

 - **Q Shit Talking and MCing Automated**
   - **Infinite Ad Libs For Daily Life:** Trained on Q and Q-Force 1 dialogue to instill positivity and grace in daily life.